CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/kubernetes.md

 sidebar_position: 3
 ---

-# CodeTogether On-Premises Installation via Kubernetes
+# CodeTogether Live On-Premises Installation via Kubernetes

-Helm charts greatly simplify the installation of CodeTogether on Kubernetes.
-Our chart incorporates Kubernetes best practices and is the recommended way of installing CodeTogether going forward.
+Helm charts greatly simplify the installation of CodeTogether Live on Kubernetes.
+Our chart incorporates Kubernetes best practices and is the recommended way of installing CodeTogether Live going forward.
 If you do not use Helm, you may skip to the [next section](#deploying-as-a-kubernetes-pod-through-a-deployment-file-deprecated), though please note that this method of installation is deprecated, and the documentation is not being maintained.

 ## Deploying as a Kubernetes Pod Through a Helm Chart